MetalPetal/MetalPetal/README.md

 When `MTIVertex` cannot fit your needs, you can implement the `MTIGeometry` protocol to provide your custom vertex data to the command encoder.

 Use the `MTIRenderCommand` API to issue draw calls and pass your custom `MTIGeometry`.

+### Custom Processing Module

+In rare scenarios, you may want to access the underlying texture directly, use multiple MPS kernels in one render pass, do 3D rendering, or encode the render commands yourself.

+`MTIImagePromise` protocol provides direct access to the underlying texture and the render context for a step in MetalPetal.

+You can create new input sources or fully custom processing unit by implementing `MTIImagePromise` protocol.
+You will need to import an additional module to do so.
+For Swift: `import MetalPetal.Extension`, Objective-C: `@import MetalPetal.Extension;`.

+See the implementation of `MTIComputePipelineKernel`, `MTICLAHELUTRecipe` or `MTIImage` for example.

 ## Install